A bumper list of ways families can enjoy WA’s south coast

-- Wildlife and animal experiences
+- Wildlife and Animal Experiences Near Albany

-- How to get to Albany
+- How to get to Albany WA

 This post is part of our series Discover Australia – come and see all our Australian adventures with kids

-More about Albany, Western Australia
+More About Albany, Western Australia

 Situated on the south coast of Western Australia, 4.5 hours south of Perth, it is one of Australia’s oldest settlements (pre-dating even Perth and Fremantle!)
 King George Sound was first settled in the early 19th century as an outpost of New South Wales.
-It is the second largest regional centre of the south-west, but still has quite a small town feel to it.
+It is the second-largest regional centre of the southwest but still has quite a small-town feel to it.

 One thing that’s immediately apparent about Albany and the surrounding region is the landscape is very undulating and dramatic.
 The township was settled on the deep water harbour of King George Sound but is now spread over the hills.
 It’s this series of hills and coves that make the city fascinating and provides so many outdoor exploration opportunities.

-If Albany’s fascinating history, geography and architectural marvels aren’t quite enough to entertain your little ones, rest assured there’s enough still going on about town and the surrounding Great Southern region that they will enjoy.
+If Albany’s fascinating history, geography, and architectural marvels aren’t quite enough to entertain your little ones, rest assured there’s still enough going on about town and the surrounding Great Southern region that they will enjoy.

 Torndirrup National Park

-The Torndirrup National Park on the Vancouver Peninsula is our favourite – rugged and wild in most parts so hold on to the kids!
+The Torndirrup National Park on the Vancouver Peninsula is our favourite – rugged and wild in most parts, so hold on to the kids!
 The Gap and the Natural Bridge are normally on everyone’s list, but you really can make a whole day or more down here and explore the entire peninsula.

 The Blowholes is also another short but manageable track for your 6+ crowd.
-Winds can be extremely strong so utmost care is needed as you approach the actual blowholes.
+Winds can be extremely strong, so utmost care is needed as you approach the actual blowholes.

 Middleton Beach & Emu Point

 With its line of majestic pine trees, this beach brings back such distinct childhood memories of what a beach should look like and just screams summer holidays!
-The beautifully picturesque Ellen Cove leads to a coastal trail that snakes the cliff side around to Albany Harbour (and many great whale spotting points, in the right season!)
-It’s hilly so you may want a stroller for little legs.
+The beautifully picturesque Ellen Cove leads to a coastal trail that snakes the cliffside around to Albany Harbour (and many great whale spotting points in the right season!)
+It’s hilly, so you may want a stroller for little legs.

-Although a little seaweed (and pine needle) covered, the beach has lovely soft sand and the waters are calm.
+Although a little seaweed (and pine needle) covered, the beach has lovely soft sand, and the waters are calm.
 In the warmer months, you will find Surf Life Saving patrols.